Last updated:

 According to CARE Pakistan Country Director Adil Sheraz, “When disasters like this hit, we know from experience that it’s women, girls and other marginalised groups who face the biggest challenges.”

-HelpAge International warned that thousands of older people are not receiving the help they need and called on the government and humanitarian partners to ensure older people are consulted and their needs are addressed.
-The following are key findings from a HelpAge International rapid needs assessment of older people between Sept.
-21 and 26 in Sindh, Balochistan and Khyber Pakhtunkhwa provinces:
+HelpAge International warned in August 2022 that thousands of older people were not receiving the help they needed and called on the government and humanitarian partners to ensure older people are consulted and their needs are addressed.

 • 69% of older people interviewed reported that they do not have shelter.